About Us

 The charter outlines the main objectives of Equality Together.

-The objects are restricted to the following for the benefit of the public:
+The objectives are restricted to the following for the benefit of the public:

 Understanding Disability